-- The MTHFR enzyme works with the folate vitamins (B9, folic acid), breaking it down from 5,10-methylenetetrahydrofolate to 5-methyltetrahydrofolate
+- The MTHFR gene produces the MTHFR enzyme.
+The latter enzyme works with folate (B9), breaking it down from 5,10-methylenetetrahydrofolate to 5-methyltetrahydrofolate

-- 5-methyltetrahydrofolate helps convert the amino acid homocysteine down to another essential amino acid, methionine, which is used by your body to make proteins, utilize antioxidants, and to assist your liver to process fats.
+- 5-methyltetrahydrofolate helps convert the amino acid homocysteine to another essential amino acid, methionine, which is used by your body to make proteins, utilize antioxidants, and to assist your liver to process fats.
 Methionine helps with depression and even inflammation.
 It also helps convert estradiol (E2) into estriol (E3)!

 - Methionine is converted in your liver into SAM-e (s-adenosylmethionine), which is anti-inflammatory, supports your immune system, helps produce then breakdown of your brain chemicals serotonin, dopamine and melatonin, and is involved in the growth, repair and maintenance of your cells.

-- Homocysteine is poorly converted to glutathione, which is your body’s chief antioxidant and detoxifier.
+- Homocysteine is now poorly converted to glutathione, which is your body’s chief antioxidant and detoxifier.
 You are then more susceptible to stress and toxin buildup.

 - The journal Molecular Psychiatry states that “Schizophrenia-like syndromes, bipolar disorder, Parkinson’s disease, Alzheimer’s disease and vascular dementia have all been associated with one or more mutations of the MTHFR gene”.
-(2006;11, 352–360)
+(2006;11, 352:360)

-There are many combinations of MTHFR:
+There are many combinations of MTHFR methylation mutations:

-- Homozygous: means you have both copies of either the 677 mutation, or the 1298 mutation, one from from each parent.
+- Homozygous: means you have both copies of either the 677 mutation, or the 1298 mutation, one from each parent.

 - Heterozygous: means you have one copy of either the 677 mutation, or the 1298 mutation, plus a normal one from the other parent.